Super Bowl Betting Line History

-The Super Bowl is the most gambled-on sporting event in the United States.
+The Super Bowl is played each year to determine the NFL champion.
+Annually, the Super Bowl is the most-bet-on single-day sporting event in the United States.

 The Super Bowl betting result is covered in the ATS (Against the Spread) column, which lists the favorite-underdog outcome and the ‘over-under’ result.